What is Bird Albinism

 Can albinistic and leucistic birds be confused?

 Very pale leucistic birds can be confused with albino birds.
-However, a closer look would reveal that leucistic birds have eyes, bill, legs, and other bare parts of the normal color.
-Albino birds have pink or reddish eyes and pale bill, and other bare parts.
+However, a closer look would reveal that leucistic birds have eyes, beaks, legs, and other bare parts of the normal color.
+Albino birds have pink or reddish eyes and pale beak, and other bare parts.

 A bird that has some feathers with pigment or normal color in its plumage is leucistic.
 By definition, albino birds have no pigment in their plumages.